Ocean's Thirteen

 Ocean's Thirteen (stylized as Ocean's 13) is a 2007 American heist comedy film directed by Steven Soderbergh and written by Brian Koppelman and David Levien.
 It is the final installment in the Ocean's film trilogy and the sequel to Ocean's Twelve (2004).
-The film features an ensemble cast including George Clooney, Brad Pitt, Matt Damon, Andy García, Don Cheadle, Bernie Mac, Ellen Barkin, Al Pacino, Casey Affleck, Scott Caan, Eddie Jemison, Shaobo Qin, Carl Reiner, and Elliott Gould.
+The film features an ensemble cast including George Clooney, Brad Pitt, Matt Damon, Andy García, Don Cheadle, Bernie Mac, Ellen Barkin, Al Pacino, Casey Affleck, Scott Caan, Eddie Jemison, Qin Shaobo, Carl Reiner and Elliott Gould.

 Filming began in July 2006 in Las Vegas and Los Angeles.
-The film was screened as an Out of Competition presentation at the 2007 Cannes Film Festival on May 24, 2007, and was released theatrically in the United States on June 8, by Warner Bros.
+The film was screened as an Out of Competition presentation at the 2007 Cannes Film Festival on May 24, 2007, and was theatrically released in the United States on June 8 by Warner Bros.
 Pictures.
 The film received generally positive reviews from critics and grossed $311.7 million worldwide.

 Plot

-Reuben Tishkoff builds a hotel-casino on the Las Vegas Strip; against advice from his friend and erstwhile criminal partner, Danny Ocean, he involves himself with investor and casino mogul Willy Bank, whose thugs strongarm Reuben into signing over his ownership stake.
+Reuben Tishkoff builds a hotel-casino on the Las Vegas Strip.
+Against advice from his friend and erstwhile criminal partner Danny Ocean, he becomes involved with investor and casino mogul Willy Bank, whose thugs strongarm Reuben into signing over his ownership stake.
+As a result, Tishkoff suffers a heart attack and becomes bedridden.
+Ocean offers Bank a chance to set things right, but Bank refuses and completes the hotel, renamed "The Bank".

-Tishkoff suffers a heart attack and becomes bedridden.
-Ocean offers Bank a chance to set things right, given his long history in Las Vegas and the fact that he "shook Sinatra's hand", but Bank refuses and completes construction of the hotel, renamed "The Bank".
-To avenge Tishkoff, Ocean gathers his crew and plans to ruin Bank on the opening night of the hotel.
+To avenge Tishkoff, Ocean gathers his crew to ruin Bank on the hotel's opening night.
 The crew's plan has two objectives: